 Bring Your Company to Front of Mind

 A great video can create a strong first impression, bringing your brand to the front of your audience's mind and positioning your product as the go-to.

 The reason video is such an effective medium at acquiring top of mind awareness is in large part due to the attention it gets in today's online environment.

 Improve Brand Awareness

-Explainer videos are a prominent tool that can be used as promotional content through a paid advertising or a more organic route like landing page videos.
+Explainer videos are a prominent tool that can be used as promotional content through paid advertising or a more organic route like landing page videos.

-Explainer videos can help mitigate the lack of text in your landing page by delivering more information about your products in an even shorter time period.
+Explainer videos can help mitigate the lack of text on your landing page by delivering more information about your products in an even shorter time period.